-Use this procedure to disconnect the hydraulic hoses on the (optional) hydraulic boom extension, heavy duty boom extension, or lattice insert from the hose drum hoses located on the boom nose.
+Use this procedure to disconnect the hydraulic hoses on the (optional) hydraulic boom extension or lattice insert from the hose drum hoses located on the boom nose.

-- 1. Disconnect the hydraulic hoses (1, Figure 5-64) from the boom extension, heavy duty boom extension, or lattice insert from the hose drum hydraulic hoses (2) on the boom nose. - 2.
+- 1. Disconnect the hydraulic hoses (1, Figure 5-63) from the boom extension or lattice insert from the hose drum hydraulic hoses (2) on the boom nose. - 2.
 Install the protective caps on the hydraulic hoses (1, 2). - 3.
-Store excess hose length on the hooks (3) on the boom extension, heavy duty boom extension, or lattice insert.
+Store excess hose length on the hooks (3) on the boom extension or lattice insert.